Student Handbook - Paying for College

 The Business Office handles all tuition and fees due to the College and handles all accounts payable, payroll, and accounting for the College.
-Locker rentals are also available each semester on a first-come, first-serve basis.
-For more information contact the Business Office at 815.835.6295 (1H2) or visit svcc.edu/business-office.
+For more information contact the Business Office at 815.835.6295 (1H2) or visit svcc.edu/pay.

 Grants are financial aid funds provided by the federal government to help pay for educational expenses at an eligible college or career school, often based on financial need, that does not need to be repaid (unless, for example, a student fully withdraws from college and owes a refund).
-To determine eligibility, students must complete the FAFSA at fafsa.ed.gov For more information regarding grants, please contact Financial Assistance at 815.835.6339 (Student Services Center) or visit svcc.edu/finaid.
+To determine eligibility, students must complete the FAFSA at fafsa.ed.gov.
+For more information regarding grants, please contact Financial Assistance at (Student Services Center) at 815-835-6339 or visit svcc.edu/finaid.

 Direct loans are a federal student aid program for which eligible students and parents can borrow directly from the U.S. Department of Education.
 To determine eligibility, students must first complete the FAFSA at fafsa.ed.gov and any subsequent required documentation.
-Loan requests can be completed at svcc.edu/students/finaid/student-loans.
-For more information regarding student loans please contact Financial Assistance at 815.835.6339 (Student Services Center) or visit svcc.edu/finaid/student-loans.
+Loan requests can be completed at svcc.edu/DirectLoans.
+For more information regarding student loans please contact Financial Assistance (Student Services Center) 815-835-6339 or visit svcc.edu/DirectLoans.

-A scholarship is money awarded to a student-based on academic or other achievements to help pay for education expenses.
+A scholarship is money awarded to a student-based on need merit or other achievements to help pay for education expenses.
 Scholarships generally do not have to be repaid.
 All students are encouraged to apply for scholarships from the Sauk Valley College Foundation.
-Applications are posted at the first of each month and can be found at svcc.edu/foundation/scholarships.
-For more information, contact the Foundation office (3L08) at 815.835.6329.
+Applications are posted at the first of each month and can be found at svcc.edu/scholarships.
+For more information, contact the Foundation office (RM 3L08) at 815.835.6329.
 Listings of external scholarships can be found on the Financial Assistance website at svcc.edu/finaid/scholarships.

 Tuition and fees are established by the Board of Trustees and are subject to change when necessary.
-Current tuition rates are as folllows per credit hour:
+Current tuition rates are as follows per credit hour:

-All in-district senior citizens (anyone 65 or older) may register for any regularly scheduled SVCC credit course at a cost equal to the student activity fee.
-The current Golden Age Tuition Pass rate is $8 per credit hour.
+All in-district senior citizens (anyone 65 or older) may register for any regularly scheduled SVCC credit course at a cost equal to the student support fee.
+The current Golden Age Tuition Pass rate is $16 per credit hour.
 Those attending under the Senior Citizen Tuition Pass are obligated to pay laboratory fees and other course fees designated by the college.

 Payment of Tuition and Fees

-Students may pay tuition and fees by check, credit card, or deferred payment plan online at svcc.edu/soar.
-Students using financial aid should contact Financial Assistance before making payment.
-Students may pay by cash, check or credit card in the Business Office (1H02).
-After normal business hours, payment can be made at the Student Services Center.
-For additional information, call 815.835.6267.
+Students may pay tuition and fees by check/credit card or deferred payment plan.
+Students using financial aid should contact Financial Assistance before making payment arrangements.
+Students may also pay by credit/debit card by calling the Business Office at 815.835.6295.
+Contact the Business Office (RM 1H01, svcc.edu/pay) for cash and check payment options.
+After normal business hours, a payment drop box is available on campus.
+To setup a deferred payment plan, visit svcc.edu/pay.